dotnet/roslyn/docs/specs/PortablePdb-Metadata.md

 The representation is optimized for an efficient deserialization of the name into a UTF8 encoded string while minimizing the overall storage space for document names.
 - - -

-### <a name="MethodBodyTable"></a>MethodBody Table: 0x31
+### <a name="MethodDebugInformationTable"></a>MethodDebugInformation Table: 0x31

-MethodBody table is either empty (missing) or has exactly as many rows as MethodDef table and the following column:
+MethodDebugInformation table is either empty (missing) or has exactly as many rows as MethodDef table and the following column:

 * _Document_ (The row id of the document containing the first sequence point of the method, or 0 if the method doesn't have sequence points)
 * _SequencePoints_ (Blob heap index, 0 if the method doesn’t have sequence points, encoding: [sequence points blob](#SequencePointsBlob))

 The table is a logical extension of MethodDef table (adding a column to the table) and as such can be indexed by MethodDef row id.